 The architecture is formidable but poorly maintained.
 There is also this horrible yellow roof covering the inner courtyard that makes the whole room yellowish thus ruining every decent photo opportunity.

-Note: The museum would be worth a visit in 2020 since the 50 MAD ticket also covers the nearby Ben Youssef Madrassa.
-The most beautiful madrassa in the country is a bucket list must-see but currently under renovation until 2020.
+Note: The museum would be worth a visit in the future since the 70 MAD ticket also covers the nearby Ben Youssef Madrassa.
+The most beautiful madrassa in the country is a bucket list must-see but is currently under renovation.
 Once open It would be unreasonable to skip the museum.

 Just meh | Overpriced